 In recent years, the company has produced the same model with modern features making it an excellent guitar under the $1000 price.

-The strangest thing about this guitar is its body shape, that looks like a crossover between the Fender Jaguar and the Gibson SG.
+The strangest thing about this guitar is its body shape, which looks like a crossover between the Fender Jaguar and the Gibson SG.
 This unique sort of a double-cutaway shape that is very asymmetrical gives this guitar the edge over the standard Strats and Les Pauls.
 The Guild S-200 T-Bird utilizes mahogany as a tonewood and combined with the mahogany neck it provides excellent sustain.

 The neck has a modern C-shape for playability and on top of it, you’ll find a rosewood fretboard with 22 frets and block inlays.
-The headstock of this guitar is asymmetrical as well, having a distinct look to it.
+The headstock of this electric guitar is asymmetrical as well, having a distinct look to it.
 As I told you it is not for anyone, but I like its build quality and finish.

 The Guild S-200 T-Bird in the electronics department is equipped with two LB-1 humbucking pickups that have a similar tone to the pickups used in the legacy model.
 You will find tons of controls in this guitar that provide excellent versatility, such as the volume and tone control knobs, switching between rhythm and lead modes, and the ability to engage a capacitor.